About Irving Park

 The Irving Park Historical Society has done a fine job at maintaining the homes and areas that best represent the neighborhood's turn-of-the-century beginnings.
 Therefore, a lazy Sunday is best spent taking a stroll around to admire their work.
 Check out the Villa District, which drew its architectural inspiration from Frank Lloyd Wright's style.
 You'll see great examples of unique Craftsman and Prairie-style homes on your walk.

 The Blue Line has two stations in Irving Park: Addison and Irving Park.
 Either of these will take you to O'Hare or to the Loop.
 The Grayland Metra station provides direct access to Union Station in the Loop.
 Milwaukee Avenue, Irving Park Road, and Montrose Avenue, and Addison Street all have bus routes running east/west, while you can travel north/south along the Kimball Avenue bus route.
 Kennedy expressway also cuts through this neighborhood, offering direct access to Downtown.
 While most of the neighborhood is fairly spread out, Horner Park features trails for running and biking and Old Irving Park boasts clusters of bars and restaurants along Milwaukee Avenue that are easily navigated by foot.

-Safe and quiet • Rich history • Affordable housing • Access to CTA trains and buses and Kennedy Expressway.
+- Access to CTA trains and buses and Kennedy Expressway

 Locals Don't Love

 - Distance from city center

 buyers and sellers in this neighborhood.